Tovar-D3v/portafolio-angular/README.md

 **26st October -** Added like button as sepereate component and made it reusable.

+**28st October -** Experimented with Input & Output from a component.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.